ggeorgekkariuki/Waste-Image-Classification/README.md

 **Results**

-Our predictive modeling approach effectively addresses the challenge experienced by Konza City on their waste management.
+It is evident that metals and plastics are the most common landfill materials.
+From this, our predictive modeling approach effectively addresses the challenge experienced by Konza City on their waste management in the landfills.
 Using advanced neural network machine learning, we developed a model that accurately and efficiently categorizes real waste found in a landfill.
 The ResNet50 model provided the best performance achieving the highest accuracy across the board

 **Conclusion**